diificult/BookLibrary/README.md

 ## Roadmap

+### 0.1

 -   [x] Add a button to add a book from another person's portfolio to "Want to reads"

+### 0.2

+-   [ ] Query a book title to then select which to add to your portfolio.
+-   [ ] Implement CI/CD to strengthen this skill.

+### 0.3

 -   [ ] Improve editing feature set.
 -   [ ] The ability to select which cover or any details for a book when you insert into your portfolio.
 -   [ ] More details about the book on the pages.

+### STRETCH GOAL - Goals that are out of scope for the moment, but desire to do.

--   [ ] Query a book title to then select which to add to your portfolio.
+-   [ ] Move from Razor pages to using React.

-STRETCH GOAL

--   [ ] AI recommender system - AI is prepared and can be trained, however test datasets are outdated, plus needs data on website (Might just create some "temp" data to demonstrate this feature)
+-   [ ] AI recommender system - AI is prepared and can be trained, however test datasets are outdated, plus needs data on website (Might just create some "temp" data to demonstrate this feature).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>